Video content is more important than ever before for brands looking to catch the attention of potential customers from their competition.

 Live streaming content is distributed and viewed as it’s made.
 This type of content can include live event coverage, podcast streams, and short videos posted to platforms such as Instagram.

 Creating a live streaming video doesn’t have to be a complicated undertaking.
-Sometimes, the content you present will be more organized and planned, such as when you live stream a conference or other event.
+Sometimes, the content you present will be more organized and planned, such as when you live stream a conference or other virtual event.

 Other times, however, live streaming is spontaneous and unpolished, presenting a more “real” or immediate picture to your audience.